Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 32

-You can create a new Request, Problem, Change or Asset and link it to an existing Change using the **Create and Relate** button.
+Technician can create a new Request, Problem, Change or Asset and link it to an existing Change using the **Create and Relate** button.

-The **Add Relation** option lets you add one or more relationships.
+The **Add Relation** option lets the technician to add one or more relationships.
-Clicking **Add Relation** opens a pop-menu where you select what you want to link (Request, Problem, Change (Change) or Asset).
-A dialog box opens with a list of items and a search dialog box; the search bar supports Advanced Search features where you can search for items with predefined search options and keywords.
-You can perform a link by selecting the items and clicking on **Link**.
+Clicking **Add Relation** opens a pop-menu where he selects what he want to link (Request, Problem, Change (Change) or Asset).
+A dialog box opens with a list of items and a search dialog box; the search bar supports Advanced Search features where technician can search for items with predefined search options and keywords.
+Technician can link by selecting the items and clicking on **Link**.

 .. _cmf-33: